15 Most Beautiful Places In Istanbul, Turkey

 Though not one of the most historic mosques in Istanbul, Camlica Mosque certainly has a lot to offer in terms of beauty.
 This mosque on the Asian side of Istanbul is the biggest mosque in all of Turkey, and its expensive construction has created a grandiose landmark that turns heads.

-Camlica Mosque is situated on Camlica Hill, a lush park where you can relax on a nice day.
-It even has views of the Bosphorus bridge, one of the longest suspension bridges in the world!
+Camlica Mosque is situated on Camlica Hill, surrounded by a lush park where you can relax on a nice day.
+It even has views of the Bosphorus Bridge, one of the longest suspension bridges in the world!

 7. Dolmabahce Palace